 AMD Ryzen 7 5800X- Overview

 The Ryzen 7 5800X comes with the latest Zen 3 architecture that features core clocks of 3.8GHz/4.7GHz and L3 cache memory of 32MB along with the support of PCIe 4.0 as well as the inclusion of all the Zen 3 additional features.
 It has a TDP of 105 W. The Ryzen 7 5800X is priced at $450 and comes without a stock cooler.
-The Ryzen 5800X comes with a single, maxed out, CCX, which includes 8 cores, 16 threads, and an L3 cache of 32 MB.
+The Ryzen 5800X comes with a single CCX comprising of 8 cores, 16 threads, and an L3 cache of 32 MB.

 AMD Ryzen 9 5900X- Overview